Planning on dining out for a holiday meal? Great! We are so pleased to have you as our guest! Let the planning begin.

-Every holiday is unique from menu selections to linen color choices.
+Every holiday is unique from menu selections to linen color choices when dining.
 Choosing that perfect combination will please our guests and make them feel special as they enter our dining room.
 It’s the little touches that can make the day extra special for our guests like thank you cards at each place setting; each server in decorative festive ties appropriate for the corresponding holiday; and signature cocktails to celebrate the occasion.
 We are always trying to come up with something that reflects our concept.

 Once the dining room planning is set, what’s next?
 It’s time to do some marketing!
 We make sure all our social media campaigns are scheduled accordingly, and all our support materials are created.
 We feel this will best promote our holiday seatings and help us reach our seating goal.